 City & County Credit Union is committed to helping you defend yourself from fraud and identity theft.
 The following information will help you prevent fraud and recover from it if you are a victim.
 Visit our Fraud Center FAQ for additional information and help.

-Here are tips from the FTC you can take to protect yourself after the data breach:
+Here are tips from the FTC you can take to protect yourself after a data breach:

 - Check your credit reports from Equifax, Experian, and TransUnion — for free — by visiting annualcreditreport.com.
 Accounts or activity that you don’t recognize could indicate identity theft.
 Visit IdentityTheft.gov to find out what to do.